I've always thought of myself as a pretty good kisser.

 My amorous interludes were even more Costanza-like with two women I had dated briefly before her.
 One sucked in her lips so tightly that it looked like she was holding her breath until it was over (which it was, in a few seconds); the other simply refused to budge as I attempted to pry her mouth open with all the grace and subtlety of Gene Simmons.

 I've always loved kissing, so much so that I hardly ever close my eyes.
 For better or worse, I need to see the look on the face of the woman I'm kissing.
 I'll often nudge her to open her eyes too, and when it's for better, the sparkle of fearless connection is just about the greatest turn on in the world.
-Now I know that I'm no RPatz, Prince or even one of the many Ryans, but I never really questioned my osculatory skills before.
+Now I know that I'm no Armie Hammer or Oscar Isaac or any of those good looking guys with a funny name, but I never really questioned my osculatory skills before.
 I use Kiehl's Lip Balm #1 every night, which I hope speaks volumes about how seriously I take this activity.

 In fact, my last steady girlfriend and I could've been the models for Rodin's or even Klimt's The Kiss (but not, thank God, Kathryn Harrison's).
 The first time we sucked face lasted close to eight hours.
 It happened on our second date and we were at the beach, and after a quick dip in the chilly water, I asked if I could kiss her.
 She said sure, I leaned in and things immediately began to heat up.
 The crashing waves provided the clichéd soundtrack while we were blissfully swept away.
 We were insatiable, and didn't care that near-naked people walking by our disheveled blanket were making fun of us.
 We kept kissing until dusk.